-The parallels don’t stop there, with Mogul skier Britt Cox, Alpine skier Greta Small and Aerial skier Danielle Cox all return Olympians and each previously suffering a major injury which ruled them out for a season.
+The parallels don’t stop there, with Mogul skier Britt Cox, Alpine skier Greta Small and Aerial skier Danielle Scott all return Olympians and each previously suffering a major injury which ruled them out for a season.

 Griffith Sports College Director Naomi McCarthy said all three were seasoned professionals and looking forward to the chance to again represent their country.

 “Everyone at Griffith University is really excited to follow their progress at the Games and when I spoke to them before they arrived in Beijing, they were pumped and raring to go!” she said.

 “Between them, the trio has attended eight previous winter Games, albeit competing this time in a pandemic.

 “I know that each of these athletes has been dedicated in their training and represents the best of Australian skiing talent.”

 “I am extremely excited to be named to my fourth Olympic team,” Britt Cox said a few days out from the Games.